 As if to summarize the unmitigated cruelty of it all, there is that famous image of an elder male slave, his back covered with thick ropy scars from years of savage beatings.
 We’ve all seen it.
 And because it is so very flagrant it inflames our emotions, and we remember it.
 For millions of people that photograph eloquently symbolized the horrors of slavery better than any Abolitionist tract ever could.

 The idea has taken hold that the average slave lived in a climate of unending brutality, subject to frequent, painful punishments.
 This too is a lurid exaggeration.
 Harsh physical disciplining of slaves, though hardly unknown, was more exception than rule, and was typically reserved for hard cases.
 More common was a life marked by routine drudgery.
-Masters were of two basic types: those who claimed to favor physical discipline and those who did not, with the latter type always outnumbering the the former, especially in the later years.
+Masters were of two basic types: those who claimed to favor physical discipline and those who did not, with the latter type significantly outnumbering the former, especially in the later years.
 And many of the former type were more talk than action.

 Ironically, some of the most flagrant abusers were Northern transplants.
 Ambitious and in a hurry to make their fortunes, these outsiders often bridled at the typically languorous pace of Southern life, and used force, liberally applied, to speed things along.
 In acknowledgement of this very real syndrome, Simon Legree, the villainous overseer of Uncle Tom’s cabin was a native of Connecticut.

 Though obviously very much on the short end of the stick, slaves were not without recourse.
-Slaves who were unhappy with their treatment could express that displeasure in a myriad of ways, subtle and not.
+Those who were unhappy with their treatment could express that displeasure in a myriad of ways, subtle and not.
 Most masters had some version of an open-door policy, and many an overseer was sent packing after the complaints became too numerous to ignore.
 And by the unwritten rules, slaves were expected to tolerate only so much.
-The thrashing or worse of an especially abusive master or overseer by a slave who had simply had enough–in theory a capital offense–might be met with little more than a collective shrug.
+The thrashing or worse of an especially abusive overseer or master by a slave who had simply had enough–in theory a capital offense–might be met with little more than a collective shrug.
 Well, he did have it coming.

 Our post-modern thinking recoils in horror from the casual violence common to that era, forgetting that at that time it was simply a part of the social order; the rule, not the exception.
 It was not at all unusual for people to settle their disputes physically, with fists or clubs or knives or guns.
 White children of all classes, especially boys, could expect lashings every bit as rough as those meted out to field hands if they stepped too far out of line.
 An ethos of harsh physical discipline was actually very common in this country until only quite recently, as most adults over the age of fifty, myself included, can attest.

 And slaves certainly experienced their share of violence, though perhaps no more so than other members of the working classes.
-Allegations of widespread, institutionalized, continuous abuse are almost certainly highly exaggerated.
+Allegations of widespread, institutionalized, unrelenting abuse are almost certainly exaggerated.
 Had such cruel treatment been the norm, it would follow that we would be swimming in a sea of contemporary sketches and photographs documenting the results of such abuse.
 But such images are actually comparatively rare.
 When you search for them, you find only a mere handful.
 This is telling, because after the Civil War, the South was virtually engulfed in a crush of outsiders brimming with moral certitude, obsessively intent on proving to the world exactly how very sick and twisted was old Dixie, as they made fortunes picking apart its carcass.
 They were mostly disappointed.

 However, lest we give too much credit to the humanitarian impulse, it is important to remember that there were powerful economic incentives for treating slaves with at least some consideration because they were, after all, an investment, and only a foolish person willingly damages his investments.